dtonmoy/Technical/README.md

-# R-related
+# Technical issues

-This repository holds the technical R-related issues
+This repository holds the technical issues related to R, python and linux